okonomichiyaki/supercat/000-SUPERCAT.md

 ## Difficulty mode (Optional but recommended)

-To make for a more challenging game, start each game with the player last in turn order, and give the bot some additional advantages when it does not have more power than the player:
+For a more challenging game, start each game with the player last in turn order, and give the bot some additional advantages when it does not have more power than the player:

 - **Efficient Logistics**: bot performs 1 extra action per card
 - **Elite Pilots**: bot collects 1 extra die during Battle